kfrancischen/MESH/doc/docs/LuaAPI/grating.md

 * Output: None

 * Note: this function will use the [spatial adaptive resolution method](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.125404) to compute the Fourier transform of the dielectric.
+(This option is not implemented yet).